 What is the legal betting age?

 The legal sports betting age in New Jersey is 21 years of age.
-The state does allow a minimum age of just 18 years of age to bet on horse races.
+The state has a minimum age of just 18 years of age to bet on horse races.

 Is mobile betting offered?